amoe/lotdd/lotdd_notes.md

 Start off by hardcoding the date object, this enables writing tests, while avoiding the need to change all the method signatures.

+Introduces the notion of parameter defaulting, which is perhaps a C++11 addition.

+    void purchase(
+        const std::string& symbol,
+        unsigned int shareCount,
+        const boost::gregorian::date& transactionDate=Portfolio::FIXED_PURCHASE_DATE
+    );

+The `=` sign in declaration refers to something which I presume must be constructible at compile-time.